holycrap872/ucls-ml-ai/CourseMaterial/course_documents/ai_syllabus.md

   (non-extension) parts of these assignments during class.
-Regular parts that aren’t completed during class time will usually need to be finished outside of class time before the next class period. **Late classwork will not receive credit.** While classwork will be graded based on completion and not correctness, you are encouraged to follow up on non-functioning code with me outside of class time.
+Regular parts that aren’t completed during class time will usually need to be finished outside of class time before the next class period. **Late classwork will not receive credit.** While classwork will be graded based on completion (honest attemt) and not correctness, you are encouraged to follow up on non-functioning code with me outside of class time.
 - Homework (after class): Standard assignments (done individually) to practice and develop mastery of the material covered in class.
 - Quizzes: Straightforward programming and multiple-choice questions to ensure